agentmorris/MegaDetector/megadetector.md

 So if MegaDetector performs really well on those data sets, that's great, but it's a little bit cheating, because we haven't published the set of locations from those data sets that we use during training.

-## Anaconda takes forever to solve; do I have to use conda?

-Anaconda can be pretty slow, sometimes taking days to solve the environment even on a brand new PC.
-It would be rocking the boat to completely switch our instructions away from Anaconda (yet), but... we've been experimenting with [Mamba](https://mamba.readthedocs.io/en/latest/) as an alternative to conda, and so far it's fantastic.
-This will probably replace Anaconda in our default instructions soon.
-But for now, it's still experimental.
-If you want to try this, follow all the instructions above, except:

-* Instead of installing Anaconda, install [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
-We've tested with the links under the "Mambaforge" heading, not the links under the "Mambaforge-pypy3" heading.

-* On Windows, instead of starting the shortcut called "Anaconda Prompt", start the shortcut called "Miniforge prompt".
-No, that's not a typo.
-Yes, it would be less confusing if it were called "Mambaforge prompt".

-* Every time any of our instructions say "conda", use "mamba" instead.
-E.g., instead of this:
-`conda env create --file environment-detector.yml`
-...do this:
-`mamba env create --file environment-detector.yml`

 ## What if I just want to run non-MD scripts from this repo?

 If you want to run scripts from this repo, but you won't actually be running MegaDetector, you can install a lighter-weight version of the same environment by doing the following:

-1. Install [Anaconda](https://www.anaconda.com/products/individual).
-Anaconda is an environment for installing and running Python stuff.
+1. Install [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge), an environment for installing and running Python stuff.
+If you already have Anaconda installed, you can use that instead.

 2. Install git.
 If you're not familiar with git, we recommend installing git from git-scm ([Windows link](https://git-scm.com/download/win)) ([Mac link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)).

-The remaining steps will assume you are running at an Anaconda prompt.
-You will know you are at an Anaconda prompt (as opposed to run-of-the-mill command prompt) if you see an environment name in parentheses before your current directory, like this:
+The remaining steps will assume you are running at a Mambaforge prompt.
+You will know you are at a Mambaforge prompt (as opposed to run-of-the-mill command prompt) if you see an environment name in parentheses before your current directory, like this:

 <img src="images/anaconda-prompt-base.jpg" style="margin-left:25px;">